Patient Education

 Vestibular Neuritis

-What is vestibular neuritis?
 Vestibular neuritis is an inflammation of the vestibular nerve.
 The nerve is located in the inner ear.
 It carries signals that help with your balance from the inner ear to the brain.
 The inflammation may cause sudden vertigo.
-This makes you feel like you're spinning or whirling.
-What causes...
+This makes you feel...

 Brain and Nervous System